 Today, our commitment to science, technology, engineering and maths (STEM) is no less.
 Over 50% of the sixth form take Chemistry and science subjects account for a quarter of the total number of lessons taught at College, higher than any other faculty.
 Girls regularly receive special awards in science.

-NEW SUBJECT AREA FOR 2015 - ENGINEERING, ENTERPRISE AND TECHNOLOGY (EET)
+NEW SUBJECT AREA FROM 2015 - ENGINEERING, ENTERPRISE AND TECHNOLOGY (EET)

 The Department of Engineering, Enterprise and Technology (EET) incorporates the long-established Design and Technology (Textiles) curriculum from LC1 to A Level alongside a newly launched Engineering curriculum for LC1 to LC3s girls.